liufangbaishikele/2016_strigolactone_microbiome/qRT-PCR.md

 **Gene clone and hairy root transformation**

-* Amplify cDNA from mRNA samples using oligoA and .... primer set
+* Amplify cDNA from mRNA samples using oligoT and M-MLV reverse transcriptase.
-* And design primer by adding RE sequence and TATA box to the forward primer and the reverse primer.
+* The amplified cDNA were subsequently used as template for amplify the coding sequence of selected genes.
+Durint this PCR process, both restriction enzyme cutting sequence and TATA box were added to the PCR products.